MetaDocencia/SitioWeb/content/en/authors/MetaDocencia/_index.md

 user_groups:
 ---

-## Why?

-We were born on March 16th, 2020 out of the need to move university classes online fast in Argentina during the COVID-19 pandemic and our intention to help in this situation.

-## Our mission and vision
+## Our vision

-**Vision**: We are an inclusive and collaborative community that improves education by empowering instructors from underserved countries.
+We are an inclusive and collaborative community that improves education by empowering instructors from underserved countries.

+## Our mission

-**Mission**: We are a non-profit organization that nurtures a community of Spanish-speaking educators by teaching concrete, evidence-based, and student-centered educational methods.
+We are a non-profit organization that nurtures a community of Spanish-speaking educators by teaching concrete, evidence-based, and student-centered educational methods.
 We collaboratively develop open, reusable, and accessible resources to foster effective training practices.

 ## What we offer